FAQs

 Have a garden providing an overabundance of produce?

-Many FFP clients look forward to receiving fresh produce with their food distribution.
+FFP clients look forward to receiving fresh produce from the pantry.
 Because fresh items may easily spoil, please contact the office at (920) 322-0369 to confirm a time to deliver clean, fresh produce to the pantry.

 How do people drop off food contributions if no pantry volunteers are on site?